 Koinly can handle these files too but if you get encounter some errors (due to encoding etc) just export the file to csv (make sure it is comma delimited!).

 Only the dot . decimal separator is supported.
 If you have comma separated valued please change them to dot separated. ex.
 0,50 is bad - 0.50 is good!

 You can set these if you know what the market rate of the transaction was at the time of the transaction.
 If it is empty we will determine the market rate for you.
 Our market rates are based on an average market rate at the time the transaction happened.
 The currency must be a fiat currency like USD, EUR, GBP etc. The net worth amount should NOT include the fee.
 If you have paid fees in some other currency and want to specify the exact worth of the fees you can use the 'Fee Worth and Fee Worth Currency' columns to specify the worth of the fee instead.

 Note: This is not needed if you bought or sold some coins using fiat, in such cases we will use the fiat to convert to your base currency (if necessary) ex. if you sold 1 BTC for 2000 EUR and your base currency is SEK then we will convert from EUR to SEK.
 This conversion is fairly accurate.

 These are the fees you paid and can be in any currency (fiat or crypto).
 The Sent or Received amount should be excluding this fee.
 Fees can not be added on Deposits or Withdrawals.
 If you paid a transfer fee, Koinly will calculate it automatically when it matches it to the other end if the transaction.

 Labels can only be added on withdrawals or deposits.
-We allow the following labels for withdrawals: gift, lost.
-The following labels are allowed for deposits: airdrop, fork, mined, income.
+We allow the following labels for withdrawals: gift, lost, cost.
+The following labels are allowed for deposits: airdrop, fork, mining, staking, other_income.